mhaya/vagrant-weko/README.md

 Vagrant and VirtualBox can be used to quickly build or rebuild virtual servers.

+WEKO is a repository module that operates on.
+NetCommons2 developed by NII.

 This Vagrant profile installs WEKO on CentOS7 using the Ansible provisioner.

 #Getting Started